Set theory, logic, and homeomorphism groups of manifolds: First-order properties of homeomorphism groups and topological preliminaries

 \begin{cor} The conclusions of Theorem~\ref{thm:kkdln} hold for arbitrary connected manifolds. \end{cor}

 A further sort which is uniformly interpretable for manifolds of fixed dimension $d$ is that of sequences of points; this interpretation was carried out in~\cite{KdlN2023}:

-\begin{prop} Let $d$ be fixed.
-Given a group where here $M$ is a compact manifold of dimension $d$.
-There is an uniform imaginary sort $\mathrm{seq}(M)$, which admits a canonical bijection with the collection of countable sequences of points in $M$.
+\begin{prop} Let $d$ be fixed and $M$ be a compact manifold of dimension $d$.
+Given a group there is a uniform imaginary sort $\mathrm{seq}(M)$, which admits a canonical bijection with the collection of countable sequences of points in $M$.
 Moreover, for fixed $d$ the set of pairs for which $p$ is the $k^{th}$ term of $\sigma$ is uniformly definable. \end{prop}

 Proposition~\ref{prop:interp-seq} is generalized to noncompact manifolds below in Corollary~\ref{cor:noncompact-sequence}.